aprilboiz/ScheduleToCalendar/README.md

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Disclaimer

-**IMPORTANT:** This project involves handling user credentials, including usernames and passwords.
-Please read this disclaimer carefully before using or contributing to this project.

-1. **User Responsibility**: You are responsible for managing your own credentials, including usernames and passwords.

-2. **Secure Storage**: While this project prioritizes security, no system is entirely immune to risks.
-We do not store user passwords in any form.

-3. **No Sharing**: Never share your username or password with anyone, including project maintainers or contributors.
-Project maintainers and contributors will never request your password.

-4. **Third-Party Services**: This project may interact with third-party services or APIs that require authentication.
-Review and comply with the terms and privacy policies of these services.

-5. **Liability**: Project maintainers and contributors are not liable for unauthorized access, data breaches, or other security incidents related to user credentials.
-Using this project implies acknowledgment and acceptance of the associated credential management risks.

-6. **Legal Compliance**: Ensure your use of this project complies with all applicable laws and regulations regarding user credential handling, including data protection and privacy laws.

-By using or contributing to this project, you agree to the terms and conditions outlined in this disclaimer.
-If you do not agree with these terms, please refrain from using or contributing to this project.

 ## Acknowledgments
 Thanks to ChatGPT helped me create the README.md file.